alicolville/Weight-Tracker/readme.txt

 * Support for measurements added!
 * Measurements for "Bicep - Left", "Bicep - Right", "Calf - Left", "Bust / Chest", "Buttocks", "Hips", "Navel", "Thigh - Left", "Thigh - Right" and "Waist".
 * Height can also be specified on the user preferences page.
+* New Shortcodes:
+  [weight-loss-tracker-most-recent-bmi] - Displays the user's BMI for most recent weight given.
+The argument "display" determines what is rendered: 'index' - Actual BMI value. 'label' - BMI label for given value. 'both' - Label and BMI value in brackets
+* Upgraded jQuery Datatables library to 1.10.12

 **Bug fixes:**